Cash drop in the euro zone adds to impetus for ECB action

 ECB President Mario Draghi said weaker inflation could prompt broad ECB asset purchases and the bank could also start charging banks for parking cash with it overnight if there was an undue tightening of its policy stance.

-Excess liquidity - which is the measure of money that banks have beyond what they need for their day-to-day operations - fell to 92.937 billion euros (76.59 billion pounds) on Thursday, the first time it has dropped below 100 billion euros since September 2011.
+Excess liquidity - which is the measure of money that banks have beyond what they need for their day-to-day operations - fell to 92.937 billion euros ($128.53 billion) on Thursday, the first time it has dropped below 100 billion euros since September 2011.

 The last time liquidity fell so low it nudged the ECB to introduce its Long-Term Refinancing Operation, a series of emergency loans to banks.